Quality Software Solutions

 • Copy - The Copy menu option is similar to the Cut command except the selected bytes are copied to the clipboard but not removed from the file.

 • Copy As > Copy as Hex Text - Copies the current selection to the clipboard but converts the data from hex bytes to characters.
 For example, if the bytes 00 and FF were selected, 'Copy As Hex Text' would copy the characters '0', '0', 'F', and 'F' to the clipboard.
-This command is useful for copying data between 010 Editor and a text-only editor.
+This command is useful for copying binary data between 010 Editor and a text-only editor.

 • Copy As > Copy As (export_type) - This set of options allows copying the selection to the clipboard in any of the available export types (e.g HTML, RTF, Intel-Hex, etc.).
 Selecting one of these options exports the selection and then copies the results to the clipboard for easy transfer to another application.
 For example, select a set of bytes, click the 'Copy as Web Page (HTML)' menu option, switch to Microsoft Word or another HTML editor and paste the HTML directly into the application.
 Note that when the data is exported, all of the options are used from the last time that type of data was exported using the 'File > Export Hex...' menu option.
 See Importing/Exporting Files for an explanation of all export types.